 The Alvantor Shower Tent Changing Room is a spacious pop-up tent that can comfortably accommodate even your larger pontoon guests.
 It uses galvanized steel that’s covered with Teflon-coated fabric for maximum durability against the elements.
 These materials come together to create a sturdy frame and structure, and even work to protect the user against harsh UV rays.

-This particular changing room comes with a base panel that prevents spills and residue from staining your decking.
+This particular collapsible changing room for a pontoon comes with a base panel that prevents spills and residue from staining your decking.
 Up top, it features mesh panels that improve ventilation and odor control to keep the inside clean and fresh.
 Other than all of that, the tent also touts a number of straps, pockets, and compartments on the inside that hold your clothes, smartphone, and other essentials.

 Unlike the typical changing room design, this choice hangs from your bimini top.
 These portable boat toilet curtains have some heft to them, so they dangle straight down and don’t risk being blown up by strong winds.
 The heavy duty material Is particularly durable, and because it doesn’t come with a top or bottom panel, it’s a lot cooler and more ventilated than the average pop-up tent.